Dr Daithi Mac Sithigh

 Here are some of my current and recent projects.

-In CREATe, I also work with Dr. Emily Laidlaw (University of Calgary) on the 'Human Rights and Public Interest' project, where (along with research associate Yin Harn Lee) we are researching the impact of copyright law on human rights (especially freedom of expression), working towards an impact assessment tool for 2016.
+In CREATe, I also work with Dr. Emily Laidlaw (University of Calgary) on the 'Human Rights and Public Interest' project, where (along with research associate Yin Harn Lee) we are researching the impact of copyright law on human rights (especially freedom of expression)..
 In 2015, I presented our work in progress to the IP/IT/Media discussion group at the University of Edinburgh, and Emily and I gave a paper at the Law and Society Association's annual conference, 'A new framework for freedom of expression in copyright law".
+We held a workshop with academics and stakeholders at the Information Law & Policy Centre (London) in 2016, and our recommendations were presented at the CREATe festival in 2016.

 A major theme of recent work has been the platform-specific regulation of audiovisual media.
 I am writing a book on this topic for Routledge, provisionally entitled Medium Law and due for completion in 2016.
 At the heart of this project is my engagement with the work of what is informally referred to as the Toronto School of Communication, particularly Harold Innis.
 This is found in my chapter on the right to communicate in the Routledge Handbook of Media Law.
 On medium-specific regulation, recent work includes an article on cinema and film law in the UK in Legal Studies (December 2014) and a paper on broadcast radio at the Society of Legal Scholars annual conference (September 2015).
-I have been working on the topic of video-on-demand, building on earlier work; I presented drafts at the WG Hart workshop on media law and the Television Studies section of ECREA, and the final articles are currently under peer review.
+I have been working on the topic of video-on-demand, building on earlier work; I presented drafts at the WG Hart workshop on media law and the Television Studies section of ECREA; the result appears in the Journal of British Cinema and Television in 2017.
 Earlier on, I received a small grant from the British Academy in 2012 for some pilot work on media regulation, including data analysis and archival research.

 My interests in media/technology and in public law overlap in my work on languages, with my earlier work being on multilingualism and the Internet (e.g. International Journal of Law and Information Technology, 2010).
 I have more recently presented work in progress at the Constitutional Law Discussion Group and the Soillse seminar series, both in Edinburgh), on official language status and on minority-language broadcasting, respectively.
 The latter paper was published in 2015 in the Journal of Media Law and the former is being prepared for publication.